ZEDCWT/ZED.CWT.CrabPool/ReadMe.md

 	PortWeb : 4000
 })
 ```
 Then a local web server `localhost:4000` will be deployed and can be visited from browsers (that support WebSocket).
-The initial manage token can be found in the log, which will be described in section [API], prefixed with `Key`.
+The initial manage token can be found in the [Data Folder](#data-folder-structure)
 You can also use it as an `Express.Router` and mount it to any path you like on an existing server, which will also be described in the [API] section.